line/armeria/site/src/sphinx/advanced-spring-webflux-integration.rst

   including the documentation service
 - Ability to run HTTP REST service and RPC service in the same port
-- Full HTTP/2 support for both server-side and client-side, including :ref:`the fancy web console <server-docservice>` that enables you to send Thrift and gRPC requests from web browser.
+- Full HTTP/2 support for both server-side and client-side, including :ref:`the fancy web console <server-docservice>` that enables you to send Thrift and gRPC requests from a web browser.
 - `PROXY protocol <https://www.haproxy.org/download/1.8/doc/proxy-protocol.txt>`_ support which is interoperable with load balancers such as `HAProxy <https://www.haproxy.org/>`_ and `AWS ELB <https://aws.amazon.com/elasticloadbalancing/>`_.